 Glaciers & Glaciated Landscapes

 https://vrglaciers.wp.worc.ac.uk/

-SPRING 2019
+SPRING 2020

 KEY FEATURES

 " On-demand, virtual fieldwork

-Virtual field trips to both present-day glacial environments and deglaciated ones - whenever you want!
+Virtual field trips to both present-day glacial environments and deglacierised ones - whenever you want!
 And all for free!

 " Supporting, not replacing, 'real' fieldwork

 Virtual fieldwork can be used in many ways, including the support of 'real' fieldwork - for which there is no substitute.

 " Easy to use

 It will run on most mobile devices (including iPads), as well as PCs and Macs.
 All you need is internet access and a browser.
 No need to install software or browser plug-ins.

 " Flexible use for schools, colleges and universities

 Resources are provided without integrated interpretation, so they can be used flexibly at a range of academic levels.
 Worksheets are available for some venues.

 INSIDE

 VIRTUAL FIELD COURSE VENUES: 4-5

 GEOLOCATION DATA: Using VR Glaciers with GIS

 VR Glaciers and Glaciated Landscapes provides on-demand, ground-level virtual fieldwork to glaciers and glaciated landscapes.
-It supports class- and lab-based teaching of glaciers and glaciation in schools, colleges and universities.
-The topic of glaciers and glaciation is sometimes perceived by students and teachers as being more difficult than others associated with more familiar environments, such as rivers and coasts.
-However, well-designed fieldwork in areas with glaciers and/or glaciated landscapes can make all the difference to their understanding and enjoyment of it.
-Unfortunately, fieldwork to these environments rarely takes place at the same time as students learn about them in class.
-Sometimes, fieldwork does not take place at all.
-Through its on-demand, groundlevel virtual fieldwork to glaciers and glaciated landscapes, this resource provides a solution.
-However, it does not remove the need for real fieldwork.
+It supports class- and lab-based teaching in schools, colleges and universities.
+A necdotal evidence suggests that many students - and some teachers - find the topic of glaciers and glaciation challenging to engage with, at least initially, because these environments are relatively unfamiliar and may seem remote.
+This can be addressed through fieldwork, of course, but for a variety of reasons this is likely to take place at a different time of year from when students are studying the topic in class.
+The role of VRGGL is not to replace real fieldwork, for which there is no complete substitute.
+Rather, VRGGL aims to: (i) provide timely, immersive ground-level virtual fieldwork to support class- and lab-based teaching and learning activities; (ii) prepare students for real fieldwork; and (iii) support outreach activities.
 VR Glaciers and Glaciated Landscapes was launched in April 2018.
 It received a significant upgrade in March 2019 (new website, more virtual fieldwork, more data).
 The next development will be the inclusion of 360° videos, as well as additional virtual tours.
 Watch this space!
 Finally, I am grateful to the following organisations for funding this project to date: University of Worcester (School of Science and the Environment Learning and Teaching Fund), the Quaternary Research Association, and the British Society for Geomorphology.
-Dr Des McDougall University of Worcester FEEDBACK ON PREVIOUS VERSION - " ... a fantastic resource and so intuitive to use.
+Des Dr Des McDougall University of Worcester FEEDBACK ON PREVIOUS VERSION - " ... a fantastic resource and so intuitive to use.
 I look forward to sharing it with my colleagues. - "... next year our pupils will use the virtual fieldwork in both the UK and the Alps when they study glaciation within their Higher Geography course. - "...
-I have just had a look and it is going to be such a fantastic resource to use for my students. - The Lötschental one is super useful for us ... we take our students on that very hike, so having a virtual version available both for revision and for anyone who can't attend the trip is just fantastic. - ... the imagery and the exploration have really caught their attention and caused them to dig deeper.
+I have just had a look and it is going to be such a fantastic resource to use for my students. - The Lötschental one is super useful for us ... we take our students on that very hike, so having a virtual version available both for revision and for anyone who can't attend the trip is just fantastic. - " ... the imagery and the exploration have really caught their attention and caused them to dig deeper.
 And that in and of itself is a really good outcome.
 Building curiosity and excitement about a subject is definitely a big part of our job.